czhengjuarez/prompt-library/README.md

 - **Customize & Copy**: Fill in custom fields and copy the final prompt
 - **Quick Copy**: Copy the raw prompt directly
 - **Edit/Delete**: Use the action buttons on each prompt card
+- **Export Data**: Click "Export" to download all prompts as Excel file

 ### Dark Mode
 Click the sun/moon toggle in the header to switch between light and dark themes.
 Your preference is automatically saved.